Nothing takes your breath away quite like a giant reminder that earth gets pummeled by extraterrestrial objects all the time.

-As craters go, the craters of Nördlingen Reis and Steinheim might not be as interesting to visit.
+As craters go, the craters of Nördlingen Reis and Steinheim in Germany might not be as interesting to visit.
 They’re both so large — 24km and 4km, respectively — that it’s hard to get a sense for the shape of the original craters.

-These 15 million year old craters have an interesting story though, since they were caused by what scientists predict was a double asteroid impact in the German countryside.
+These 15 million-year-old craters have an interesting story though, since they were caused by what scientists predict was a double asteroid impact in the German countryside.
 Over time, erosion wore away the impact marks, and in the town of Nördlingen, the town wall forms a perfect circle to eerily similar to the original impact.

 How to visit Nördlingen Reis and Steinheim: From Munich, Nördlingen is a two-hour drive or two-train ride.
 Steinheim am Albuch is a 45-minute drive from Nördlingen.

 Though Tenoumer Crater’s origin is somewhat disputed (is it volcanic or impact?).
 When you see Tenoumer from satellite imagery, it’s hard to imagine anything other than a meteorite made this perfectly round crater in the Sahara desert.